Lonely Road (novel): Plot summary

 The morning after their arrivals, he takes her to the police station in Newton Abbot, where the police await.
 Stevenson watches as through gentle, but deceitful questioning, they get her to identify the lorry.
 They lead her to believe her brother is dead.
 Stevenson's sense of fair play is outraged, and he takes Mollie away to consult with his solicitor.
 After consultation, she tells all to the police, but knows little of help.

-Stevenson and Mollie track down her brother, Billy, in Leicester.
+Stevenson and Mollie track down her brother, Billy, in Gloucester.
 Stevenson and Billy recognise each other.
 Stevenson is realising that he did not crash his car that night, but that, drunk, he went for a walk on the beach and was assaulted by men there, and the car crash was faked.
 Billy confesses involvement, admitting that he has been paid to take packages from a ship being landed on the coast to a barn.
 Sometimes, he would convey people as well.
 He little cared what he conveyed so long as he got paid.
 After Billy meets with Stevenson's solicitor, he is taken to the police.
 He can identify the destination of the goods, but what the police want is to interrupt the landing, catching the ship and everyone involved.
 Sir Phillip warns that this is a dangerous enterprise, but Stevenson allows Billy and Mollie to participate, and offers the services of one of his ships to help intercept the smugglers.

 Billy is duly contacted by the smugglers for another run.
 As they prepare, Stevenson asks Mollie to marry him.
 She refuses him, until they have lived in the same house for a time and come to know each other better.
 As the police, Stevenson, and the others meet in his house, they are fired on.
 In seconds, Billy and one of the police are dead, and Mollie is wounded in the shoulder.
 Stevenson and Stenning go in pursuit of the gunmen, who try to escape by ship.
 Through expert ship handling and knowledge of the Channel tides, Stevenson manoeuvres the other ship into a position where she must run on to the rocks of "The Shackles" (probably his relocation of the genuine "Manacles" reef to a location off Dodman Point).
 Stevenson makes a token attempt to save the other vessel, but it fails (as Stevenson probably knows it would), and the ship sinks, killing the men aboard.
 Stevenson hurries to the hospital to see how Mollie is.